-Cosmology is one of five primary topics addressed in ancient Sanskrit histories known as Puranas.
-This includes (1) universal creation by the Superconsciousness, and (2) subsequent creation by Superhuman beings.
+Vedic cosmology is one of five primary topics addressed in ancient Sanskrit histories known as Puranas.
+This includes (1) universal creation by the Superconsciousness (Vishnu), and (2) subsequent creation by Superhuman beings (chiefly Brahma).

-If you’re tempted to write off the Puranas as mere mythology, you should first consider the following:
+Vedic cosmology is a vast science with a comprehensive understanding of our universe that far surpasses the views currently presented by modern science.
+If you’re tempted to write off Vedic cosmology as mere mythology, you should first consider the following:

-- The Puranic date for the formation of our solar system is 4.563 billion years ago.
+- The age of the sun according to the Puranas is 4.563 billion years.
 The current estimate within the scientific community is 4.567 billion years ago.

-- The Puranic date for Earth’s most recent mass extinction is 251.152 million years ago.
+- Earth’s greatest mass extinction – the Permian mass extinction is recorded in the Puranas as happening 251.152 million years ago.
 The current estimate within the scientific community is 251.9 million years ago.

 - The sun’s future evolution into a Red Giant, and its ultimate explosion into planetary nebulae

 - The various stages of fetal development of a human infant in the womb